wordandimage/fli/project-setup.md

 ![](demo/orderfield.png)

 * I realize I never really explained fully how `section.njk` works.
-This file defines a nunjucks "macro", which is [documented here](https://mozilla.github.io/nunjucks/templating.html#macro).
-As it says, these are sort of analogous to functions in JS.
+This file defines a nunjucks `macro` ([documented here](https://mozilla.github.io/nunjucks/templating.html#macro)) called "import".
+As the docs say, macros are sort of analogous to functions in JS.
 They take input parameters (in this case, the page name), and output templatized HTML using that information.